kaby76/swigged.llvm/README.md

 from the documentation in LLVM (http://llvm.org/docs/CMake.html ) and Android cmake (https://developer.android.com/ndk/guides/cmake.html ).

-Note, I have found that some features of future releases creaping into an earlier release by accident.
-Unfortunately, LLVM authors check in all changes into the master branch regardless of when it is to be released.
-When a release is contemplated, LLVM authors create a branch for the new release off of the master branch.
+Note, I have found that feature creep of future releases going into an earlier release by accident.
+The LLVM developers usually check in all changes into the master branch.
+When a release is prepared, the developers create a branch for the new release from the master branch.
-Thus, who knows what you get in a release.
-Further, LLVM authors do not check to see if their checkins break a build, and bugs that I filed have been completely ignored.
+Further, the LLVM developers tend to not check fully builds for regressions.
 [33455](https://bugs.llvm.org/show_bug.cgi?id=33455),
 [34633](https://bugs.llvm.org/show_bug.cgi?id=34633),
 [35947](https://bugs.llvm.org/show_bug.cgi?id=35947).
-It's aggrevating but this is what it is.

-Note, I found the documentation for LLVM-C and LLVM quite frustrating,
+Note, I found the documentation for LLVM frustrating,
 specifically:
 the instructions on building LLVM on Windows and Android;
 the identification of what is going to be in a release;